nopeless/jet-engine-analysis/physics research.md

 ### Data collection

-I have downloaded and parsed *Aircraft database*, which is a global database of aircraft and engine models (https://github.com/jbroutier/aircraft-database).
+The data has already downloaded and parsed *Aircraft database*, which is a global database of aircraft and engine models (https://github.com/jbroutier/aircraft-database).
 It has more than 5,200 aircraft models and 4,300 engine models.
 The parsing algorithm can be found in `src/db.py`.
 The data is stored in `data/*.json` as JSON files.

 ### Plotting and analysis

-I have used `matplotlib` to plot the data.
+`matplotlib` has beed used to plot the data.
 After plotting the data, the graph is overlaid on top of a heatimage of some theoretical value given the two parameters used to plot the x and y axis.
 Heatmaps are constructed using HSV and manipulating the hue while fixing saturation and value to 1.
 The pixel data is rendered on the final image using PIL (python pillow library).
 The plotting algorithm can be found in `src/plot.py`.

 # Results